 - He was ordained to the office of an evangelist by the “presbytery” (a board of elders) (1 Tim 4:14)(2 Tim 1:6)(2 Tim 4:5).

 - Timothy then accompanied Paul on his 2nd missionary journey, going to Phrygia and Galatia to Troas, Samothrace, Neapolis, Philippi, Amphipolis, Apollonia, Thessalonica, Berea, and Athens.
-From Athens, Paul sent Timothy and Silas back to Thessalonica (1 Th 3:1-5).
-They later rejoined him at Corinth (Acts 18:5)(1 Th 3:6).
+From Athens, Paul sent Timothy back to Thessalonica (1 Th 3:1-5).
+He later rejoined him at Corinth (Acts 18:5)(1 Th 3:6).

 - After these events, Timothy passes out of sight for about 5 years, at which time we find him “ministering to” Paul at Ephesus (Acts 19:22).
 From there, Paul sent him ahead to Macedonia and Corinth (1 Cor 4:17)(1 Cor 16:10).
 He was with Paul when he wrote 2nd Corinthians and Romans from Corinth at this time (2 Cor 1:1)(Rom 16:21).
 He then accompanied Paul to Asia (Acts 20:4).